nschaetti/echotorch.github.io/index.md

-A Python toolkit for Reservoir Computing and Echo State Network experimentation based on pyTorch.
-EchoTorch is the only Python module available to easily create Deep Reservoir Computing models.
+EchoTorch is a Python package intended to simplify the evaluation and implementation of machine learning models based on Echo State Networks and Reservoir Computing.

+It allows to implement more advanced models based on Conceptors and on the Deep Learning paradigm such as DeepESN.
+You will also be able to integrate random recurring models into your pytorch models and simply generate time series data for your research.

 ---